profplump/MacOS/PhotosSnapshot/Readme.md

 PhotosSnapshot supports several environmental variables to control operation at runtime

 MEDIA_TYPES
 : Restrict fetch requests to assets with the specified media type.
-Use P for images and V for videos.
-Does not apply to UUID-based searches `MEDIA_TYPES="PV"`
+Use A for audio, P for images, and V for videos.
+Does not apply to UUID-based searches `MEDIA_TYPES="APV"`

 FETCH_LIMIT
 : Limit fetch requests to the specified number of assets `FETCH_LIMIT=10`